April 22, 2013: The world gets its first Apple car. Well, kind of.

-It came in seven different muted exterior colors reminiscent of the iPhone.
+It came in several different muted exterior colors reminiscent of the iPhone.
 These included Candy White, Oryx White Mother of Pearl Effect, Black Monochrome, Deep Black Pearl Effect, Platinum Grey and Reflex Silver.

 It also boasted a built-in iPhone dock and custom Beetle app.
 Features included the ability to stream songs from Spotify and iTunes; check lateral acceleration; monitor oil and coolant temperature gauges for the engine; and access a compass.